Introduction

 Motivations that drive customers to write reviews

-Customers write reviews when they feel a clear reason and low friction to do so.
-Common motivations include:
+Customers write reviews when they have a clear reason and low friction.
+Common drivers include:

-- Tangible rewards, such as loyalty points or discounts.
+- Tangible rewards like loyalty points or discounts.

-- Social recognition or the ability to share photos and videos.
+- Social recognition and the ability to share photos or videos.

-- A responsive brand that engages with reviewers.
+- Seeing that a brand actively engages with its reviewers.

 Barriers that keep customers silent

-- Perceived lack of value: customers won’t take time unless there’s an incentive or they care.
+- Perceived lack of value: No clear incentive or reason to care.

 The role of authenticity and negative reviews